Loading Now

 mv dkim.private /var/db/dkim/dkim.key.pem

-dkim is the selector name in my example.
+Here, DKIM is the selector in this demonstration.

 1. https://help.ubuntu.com/community/Postfix/DKIMhttps://www.linuxtutorial.co.uk/domain-keys-dkim-installation-postfix/#more-6611